- Most Android emulators require owning a medium to high-end PC if you want to enjoy gaming.

-Unfortunately, most of Android emulators that are available on the market in 2019 require you to have a medium to high-end PC in order to play your favorite games properly.
+Unfortunately, most Android emulators that are available on the market require you to have a medium to high-end PC in order to play your favorite games properly.

 BlueStacks App Player is an incredibly powerful Android emulator software option that can run with little to no problems on PCs with low-end specs.

 This emulator is very easy to set up and also supports multiple accounts.
-BlueStacks was designed with gaming in mind, and is based on Android 7 Nougat.
+BlueStacks was designed with gaming in mind.

-The lastest version of this software, BlueStacks 4, is said to be the fastest version ever created by the company, allowing you to run Android OS up to 8 times faster than the latest top-of-the-range smartphones.
+The latest version of this software is said to be the fastest version ever created by the company, allowing you to run Android OS up to 8 times faster than the latest top-of-the-range smartphones.

-NoxPlayer is one of the best software options for emulating Android games on your Windows PC because of its incredible wide range of features and fast loading times.
+NoxPlayer is one of the best software options for emulating Android games on your Windows PC because of its incredibly wide range of features and fast loading times.

 This emulator works perfectly on low-end PCs, allowing you to have a full-on Android experience without any complications or demanding setup processes.